earthly/website/blog/_posts/2021-09-22-awk-examples.md

 I hate how every book on Amazon has a star rating between 3.0 and 4.5 stars.
 It makes it hard to judge purely based on numbers.
 So let's rescale things in terms of the average.
 Maybe if we normalize the reviews, it will be easier to judge how good or bad 3.77 for Mockingjay is.

-First, I need to calculate the global average like this
+First, I need to calculate the global average but adding up the total and average for every row:

 ``` awk
 {